ivan-tkatchev/tab/docs/README.html.md

 : Counts the number of elements.
 Usage:
 `count None -> Seq[UInt]` -- returns an infinite sequence that counts from 1 to infinity.
+`count Integer -> Seq[UInt]` -- returns a sequence that counts from 1 to the supplied argument.
+(Counting backwards is not supported.)
 `count String -> UInt` -- returns the number of bytes in the string.
 `count Seq[a] -> UInt` -- returns the number of elements in the sequence. (*Warning*: counting the number of elements will consume the sequence!)
 `count Map[a] -> UInt` -- returns the number of keys in the map.